Constraining the modified friction in gravitational wave propagation with precessing black hole binaries: GW generation and luminosity distance measurements

-To date, the LVK collaboration has reported the observation of about 90 confirmed GW events \cite{1,2}.
-These events arise from the merging of compact binaries including binary black holes, binary neutron stars, and black hole-neutron star binaries.
+To date, the LVK Collaboration has reported the observation of about 90 confirmed GW events \cite{1,2}.
+These events arise from the merging of compact binaries, including binary black holes, binary neutron stars, and black hole-neutron star binaries.
 A few of these events may possess spin precession \cite{Hannam:2021pit, Islam:2023zzj}.
 This aspect holds significant potential for advancing research, especially in the realm of GW studies, by refining the accuracy of specific physical parameter determinations \cite{Yun:2023ygz}.
 Despite the observational challenges associated with black hole precession, recent methodologies, including the introduction of a precession signal-to-noise ratio \cite{4} have demonstrated the feasibility of detecting BBH precessions.
 In parallel, various theoretical frameworks now integrate precession into their GW simulations.
-To simulate the GW signals from precessing BBHs, in this paper, we adopt the phenomenological waveform model \textit{IMRPhenomPv3}, pioneered by Sebastian Khan et al. This model, \textit{IMRPhenomPv3}, incorporates a two-spin approach to reflect the latest insights into precession dynamics.
+To simulate the GW signals from precessing BBHs, in this paper, we adopt the phenomenological waveform model IMRPhenomPv3 developed in Ref.~\cite{Khan:2018fmp}.
+This model is built based on its predecessors, such as IMRPhenomC/D, IMRPhenomP, and IMRPhenomPv2 (see Refs.~\cite{Hannam:2013oca, Khan:2015jqa, Husa:2015iqa, Santamaria:2010yb} and references therein) and incorporates a two-spin approach to reflect the latest insights into precession dynamics.